Lesson: 13 - Loop (Repeat and Repeat Until)

 Solutions

-• Click here to view the sb3 file to complete exercise-1.
-(Solution).
+• Click here to download the sb3 file for exercise-1.

-• Click here to view the sb3 file to complete exercise-2.
-(Solution).
+• Click here to download the sb3 file for exercise-2.

-• Click here to view the sb3 file to complete exercise-3.
-(Solution).
+• Click here to download the sb3 file for exercise-3.

 • Teacher's Instruction